Fishbourne Roman Palace: Siting

-The location of Fishbourne, in proximity to Chichester (Noviomagus Reginorum), is often looked to when discussing the opulent wealth represented at Fishbourne as well as solidification for the claim of Cogidubnus as the villa owner.
+The location of Fishbourne, in proximity to Chichester (Noviomagus Reginorum), is often looked to when discussing the opulent wealth represented at Fishbourne as well as solidification for the claim of Tiberius Claudius Cogidubnus as the villa owner.
 The city of Chichester was in the heart of the dominant Atrebates tribe, but their early introduction to Roman imperialism created a pseudo-friendly relationship between the Romans and the Atrebates.
 The tribal people in the area were later called the Regni after being ruled by Roman client kings for so long.
 A research article written by David Tomalin, suggests that the Fishbourne palace may have possibly been designated as a "seat of lordship", which meant that it may have had greater financial and social authority as opposed to other palaces or villas in its vicinity.
 Furthermore, the palace's proximity to the Fishbourne channel, which provided ships with access to the sea, meant that it could have potentially had its own harbour that received trading ships at one point.

 History and description

 The first buildings on the site were granaries, over 33 m long, apparently a supply base for the Roman army constructed in the early part of the conquest in 43 AD.
 Later, two residential timber-frame buildings were constructed, one with clay and mortar floors and plaster walls which appears to have been a house of some comfort.

 These buildings were demolished around 60 AD and replaced nearby with an elaborate and substantial stone-walled villa, or proto-palace, in about 65 AD which included a courtyard garden with colonnades and a bath suite, together with two other buildings, and using material taken from the earlier buildings.
 It was decorated with wall paintings, stucco mouldings and opus sectile marble polychrome panels.
-The life-size head of a young man carved in marble, found during excavations in May 1964, and identified as a likeness of Nero aged 13 created at, or shortly after, his formal adoption by the emperor Claudius in 50 AD probably originated from the proto-palace.
+The life-size head of a young man carved in marble, found during excavations in May 1964, and identified as a likeness of Nero aged 13 created at, or shortly after, his formal adoption by the Emperor Claudius in 50 AD probably originated from the proto-palace.
 Foreign, probably Italian, craftsmen had to be employed at this early period.
 This building was not unique in this area as the villa at Angmering was similar in many respects and suggests a number of aristocrats living in the area who must have used the same workforce.

 The full-size palace with four residential wings surrounding a formal courtyard garden of 250 by 320 ft was built in around 75–80 AD and took around five years to complete, incorporating the proto-palace in its south-east corner.
 Massive levelling of the vast site reached up to 5 ft in places.
 The gardens were surrounded by colonnades in the form of a peristyle.